All Our Instructors Are

 What are the key decisions to be made when selecting a driving Instructor?

-1. Are they fully qualified, green badge, Approved Driving Instructors, approved by the DSA (Driving Standards Agency)
+1. Are they fully qualified, green badge, Approved Driving Instructors, approved by the DVSA (Driver and Vehicle Standards Agency)

 2. Are all vehicles modern and fitted with dual controls?